 With data as the core, we have raw information that streams in and is stored in enterprise data warehouses acting as the condiments to your complex problems.
 To extract the best from the data generated, Data Science calls upon Data Mining.
 At the end of the tunnel, Data Science is about unleashing different ways to use data and generate value for various organizations.

-Let us dig deeper into the tunnel and see how various domains make use of Data Science.
+Let us dig deeper into the tunnel, check out what is Data Science with Example and see how various domains make use of Data Science.

 Think of a day without Data Science, Google would not have generated results the way it does today.